SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> let implicitString: String = assumedString // no need for an exclamation mark
    << // implicitString : String = "An implicitly unwrapped optional string."

-..
-XXX String! is no longer a type
-   Point out that both possibleString and assumedString have type String?.

 You can think of an implicitly unwrapped optional as giving permission for the optional to be unwrapped automatically whenever it's used.
 Rather than placing an exclamation mark after the optional's name each time you use it,